Owain Yeoman: Career

 Yeoman made his film debut as Lysander in the Oscar nominated film Troy.
 He also had a small part in Broken Lizard's film, Beerfest, and made a guest appearance on an episode of Midsomer Murders entitled "Dead in the Water".
 He played Sgt.
 Eric Kocher in the HBO miniseries, Generation Kill (2008).
 He played the major villain, a T-888 model cyborg Terminator named "Cromartie", in the pilot episode of Terminator: The Sarah Connor Chronicles.
 The role was taken over by Garret Dillahunt in the rest of the series.

 Yeoman played Wayne Rigsby in The Mentalist.
 He starred in every episode to the sixth season, alongside Simon Baker, Robin Tunney, Amanda Righetti and Tim Kang.
 He also starred in ChromeSkull: Laid to Rest 2.
 In 2013, it was confirmed that Yeoman and Righetti were leaving The Mentalist after the sixth season.
 He guest-starred in episodes 10 and 11 of Extant in 2014.

 Yeoman also had a small role in the American drama American Sniper, his first major breakthrough on the big screen.
 From 2015 to 2017, he portrayed General Benedict Arnold in seasons 2-4 of the TV series Turn: Washington's Spies.
 Yeoman portrayed Vartox on the pilot of DC Comics TV series Supergirl.

 Personal life

-Yeoman was married to actress Lucy Davis from December 2006 to October 2011.
-His first wedding took place at St Paul's Cathedral, London.
+Yeoman was married to actress Lucy Davis from December 2006 to October 2011; the wedding took place at St Paul's Cathedral, London.
 Davis and Yeoman were permitted to marry there as her father, Robert (better known by his stage name Jasper Carrott), had been awarded an OBE in the New Year's Honours in 2002.
-On 7 September 2013, Yeoman married jewellery designer Gigi Yallouz at a private estate in Malibu, California.
-They have two daughters named Ever Belle and Phoenix.
+On 7 September 2013, Yeoman married jewellery designer Gigi Yallouz at a private estate in Malibu, California, UE.

 Yeoman is a vegetarian and was photographed for PETA's vegetarianism campaign.